A Christ-Centered Formation Journey

 Biblical foundation: Deut.
 16:14; 2 Sam.
 6:14; John 2:1–10.

-Torah’s festivals institutionalise joy.
+Torah’s festivals institutionalize joy.
 Celebration is commanded, not optional, forming delight as a spiritual discipline.

 Annual rhythm